UniMath/agda-unimath/src/metric-spaces/metric-quotients-of-pseudometric-spaces.lagda.md

 [isometric equivalence](metric-spaces.equality-of-metric-spaces.md).

-Any [short map](metric-spaces.short-functions-pseudometric-spaces.md) (resp. isometry) from a pseudometric space to a metric space factors as a short map (resp. isometry) through the metric quotient of its domain.
+Any [short map](metric-spaces.short-functions-pseudometric-spaces.md) (resp. isometry) from a pseudometric space to a metric space factors uniquely as a short map (resp. isometry) through the metric quotient of its domain.
+This is the {{#concept "universal property" Disambiguation="of the metric space quotient of a pseudometric space"}} of the metric space quotient.

 ## Definitions